MicrochipTech/fpga-hls-examples/sobel_tutorial/trainingdoc.md

 ![](.//media/image2.png) Then we run co-simulation
 ![](.//media/image78.png) and see the following Console output:

-# TODO: Ask Richella about how total cycles < 512 x 2052

 ```
 Simulation time (cycles): 1,049,599
 SW/HW co-simulation: PASS
 ```

 This cycle latency roughly corresponds to 512 (outer loop iterations) x 2052 (latency of innermost loop pipeline) = 1,050,624 cycles.
-There are some extra cycles for the hardware running before and after the pipelined loop.
+There are less cycles than the expected because of the branching.

 We can compare this latency to `sobel.cpp` in Part 2 when we pipelined the flattened loop: